tPayne0647/pwnagotchi_screen_color_invert/README.md

-# Pwnagotchi w/ Waveshare V3 & Pisugar 2/3 Screen Inversion Scripts
+# Pwnagotchi w/ Waveshare V3 & Pisugar 2/3 Screen Inversion Script

 ## Overview
-This repository contains two Bash scripts for Pwnagotchi devices equipped with a Waveshare V3 screen and a PiSugar 2 or 3 battery.
-These scripts enable users to invert the screen colors of their Pwnagotchi, on the go, by pressing or holding a button on the PiSugar battery.
+This repository contains a Bash script designed for Pwnagotchi devices equipped with a Waveshare V3 screen and a PiSugar 2 or 3 battery.
+This script enables users to invert the screen colors of their Pwnagotchi, on the go, by pressing or holding the *custom* button on the PiSugar battery.

 ## Prerequisites
 - Configured Pwnagotchi device
-- Waveshare V3 screen
+- Waveshare V3 screen  (Needs to be tested on V2)
 - PiSugar 2 or 3 battery

 ## Installation

 ### Cloning the Repository
-First, clone this repository to your Pwnagotchi device in the home directory:
+First, clone this repository to your Pwnagotchi device in its home directory and navigate to the project directory:
 ```
 cd ~
 git clone https://github.com/tPayne0647/pwnagotchi_screen_color_invert.git